Written by Hannah Cox, founder of betternotstop

 This is one that is very easy to forget about but is super important.
 You may have heard the term ‘Big Data’ , essentially this covers information available online.
 Every time you use facebook to log into an app or service, apps use your data and information for all sorts of things.
 The best thing to do is clear these up!

 Head over to settings on your Facebook account menu and click on apps.
 I was shocked to see that over the years I have logged into facebook via 120 apps!
 This means that they all have access to my data – not cool!
 I’m down to a manageable 20 now, and I know exactly who and what has access to my data now.

 I found this one super easy to tidy up – thank god after the hours I spent tidying up my facebook!
 I simply deleted it.

 It is a completely free service, and you can choose how many or few of your previous tweets are deleted.

 This will give you a clean slate.
 Or you can just spend a few hours scrolling through your feed to delete anything that you feel is not relevant or important.

-I love Instagram and have kept this app on my phone as I enjoy using it.
+I loved Instagram and have kept this app on my phone as I enjoy using it.
 However, after having the app for several years I noticed I was following a lot of people I didn’t know or whose posts I didn’t enjoy.

 I follow alot more people on instagram that I don’t know for inspiration and advice.
 Like facebook, Instagram offers us all a false reality of people’s lives, and it can be very easy to be